oracle/coherence-operator/docs/samples/coherence-deployments/extend/ssl/12213/README.md

 ## Installation Steps

 1. Change to the `samples/coherence-deployments/extend/ssl/12213` directory and ensure you have your maven build environment set for JDK8 and build the project.

-   > Note: This sample uses self-signed certificates and simple passwords.
+   > **Note**: This sample uses self-signed certificates and simple passwords.
 They are for sample
    > purposes only and should **NOT** use these in a production environment.
    > You should use and generate proper certificates with appropriate passwords.